kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 1. Open the Data collection demo from Kaa Sandbox, follow the application installation instructions, and run the application.

-2. Create a MongoDB log appender as described [above](#create-mongodb-log-appender).
+2. Create a MongoDB log appender as described [above](#create-mongodb-log-appender) or use the one pre-installed in the sample application.

 3. Your running Data collection demo application will display the output similar to the example below.